 According to a narration regarding Imam Ahmad Ibn Hanbal and the Baker, Astaghfirullah is beneficial for having all of one’s duas (supplications made to God) come true.
 The narration is as follows: Imam Ahmed, may God be pleased with him, once was traveling and needed to stay somewhere overnight.
 When he went to the masjid, the guard (not recognizing Imam Ahmed) denied him entrance.
 Imam Ahmed tried numerous times, but the guard did not accept his requests.
 Frustrated, Imam Ahmed resolved to spend the night in the masjid yard.
 The guard became furious and dragged him away, despite the old age and frailty of Imam Ahmed.

 A baker, whose shop was nearby, watched this scene and took pity on Imam Ahmed.
 He invited the Imam to stay with him for the night.
-While there, Imam Ahmed noticed that the baker continually made istighfaar (asking for Allah’s forgiveness) while working, and in the morning, the Imam eagerly asked his host about the latter’s continual seeking of forgiveness.
+While there, Imam Ahmed noticed that the baker continually made istighfaar (asking for Allah’s forgiveness) while working, and in the morning, the Imam eagerly asked his host about the latter’s continual seeking of forgiveness and doing other tasbihs.
 The baker said it had become like second nature, and Imam Ahmed then asked whether the man had experienced any reward from this practice.

 The baker answered,